-2012 is the year that St. John’s will celebrate our 50th Anniversary of ministry in the community!!
+In 2012, St. John’s celebrated our 50th Anniversary of ministry in the community!!

 On November 18, 1962, the charter members of St. John’s gathered for the first time for worship at the Richboro Elementary School on Second Street Pike.
 The group grew quickly in spirit and in numbers!
 Within two years, land was purchased and construction had begun on Almshouse Road!

-Currently, an average of over 420 persons worship on any given Sunday at one of St. John’s three worship services, and over 1100 adults call St. John’s their church home.
+An average of over 420 persons worship on any given Sunday at one of St. John’s two worship services, and over 1100 adults call St. John’s their church home.

 We are truly God’s people called to grow and serve!